ckxng/racingweb/README.md

 3. The number of heats is the same as the number of cars
 4. All lanes are used in each heat
 5. Heats are re-ordered to _try_ and avoid a car racing in two heats in a row
-6. Car order is offset slightly to encourage cars to race against different opponents

 The default race generation method is a simple left rotation, as shown in the following 9 car, 3 lane schedule: